-As the administrator, you will supply the CXFS filesystem configuration by using the CXFS GUI, cxfs\admin, or cmgr.
+As the administrator, you will supply the CXFS filesystem configuration by using the CXFS GUI or cxfs\admin.

 The information is then automatically propagated consistently throughout the entire cluster.
 The cluster configuration daemon mounts the filesystems on each node according to this information, as soon as it becomes available.